Mtavya420/mzikiVibe/README.md

 Spotify Web API
 Contributing
 If you'd like to contribute to mziki Vibes, feel free to open a pull request.
 Please follow the existing code style and ensure that any new code is well-tested.

+Here is the link for the webApp

+mzikivibe.vercel.app

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.